pokt-network/docs/content/node/trustlessStaking.md

 ![](/images/wallet-unstaking.png)

 ## FAQs
-**If the node operator unstakes from the operator keys where will the staked funds go?**
+**If the node operator unstakes from the operator keys, where will the staked funds go?**
 Unstaking by either account sends staked funds to the output address at the end of the 21 day unbonding period.

 **Can the output address be changed once staked?**
-The output address cannot be changed once staked; ensure it's correct and backed up.
+Yes, the output address can be changed if the stake transaction is signed by the current output address.
+This means Client can change the output address, but Node Operator can't.

 **How to verify that the output address is receiving the rewards?**
-Verify the output address is receiving rewards by checking its balance increase on POKTScan.
+Verify the output address is receiving rewards by checking its balance increase.

 **Can the operator change the chains or service url?**
-The operator can change chains or the service URL; consult your node operator or POKTScan for the latest information before upstaking.
+Yes, the operator can change chains or the service URL; consult your node operator or POKTScan for the latest information before upstaking.

 **Can I reuse the output address for another operator address?**
-You can reuse the output address for another operator address; rewards and unstaked funds from both operators will be sent to the output address.
+Yes, you can reuse the output address for another operator address; rewards and unstaked funds from both operators will be sent to the output address.

 **If all rewards end up in the output account, how does the node operator get their reward share?**
 Node operators can't access your rewards; you must send their share manually.